New Zealand

 Jayesh Kumar

-Jayesh is a Director in our Tax Services division.
+Jayesh is a Partner in our Tax Services division.
 He specialises in both personal and corporate tax matters and works with a variety of clients including businesses, multinationals, property developers and investors, and high net worth individuals.

 Read more >